makhowastaken/AGB_TACT/README.md

 Additionally, you'll need to stick something about 0.6mm thick in the middle of DPad PCB in order to prevent DPad from activating too many buttons at once.
 Adhesive pad that came with the IPS display worked pretty well in my case.

+## Changes in v2.1

+* Test pad holes drill diameter reduced to 1mm
+* All test pads now have cutouts for easier soldering
+* TP6 pad changed to remove overlap with nearby RESET pad on the main board
+* GND pad on DPad board moved a bit to the left, reducing the distance to shoulder button